 Fines

-The Senate may fine any stipend-receiving Student Government member for misconduct.
+The Student Senate may fine any stipend-receiving Student Government member for misconduct.
 Misconduct includes, but is not limited to failure to perform duties as defined in the Student Body Constitution, Student Government Code, Student Body Election Code, Senate Parliamentary Authority, failure to provide a transition, or additional tasks delegated to an executive branch official by the Student Body President or Vice President.
 A motion to impose a fine must state the amount of the fine and the deadline for payment.
-The sum of all fines imposed by the Senate on a single member shall not exceed that member’s stipend.
+The sum of all fines imposed by the Student Senate on a single member shall not exceed that member’s stipend.

-This motion requires a two-thirds vote.
+This motion requires a two-thirds counted vote.

 If this motion carries, payment will be required within the time frame given in the motion, or the fined member will forfeit said member’s position immediately.

-Payments shall be submitted to the Office of the Executive Commissioner of Finance and added to the current year’s Student Government Budget.
+Payments shall be submitted to the Office of the Executive Commissioner of Finance and added to the current year’s Student Government General Fund.

 Illegitimate Deals